 And indeed no means of wealth.

-How you would decorate the tree,
+How you loved to decorate the tree.

 And marvel at the sight.

-Though nine times out of ten
+Though nine times out of ten.

 Who couldn't fix the lights?